-Policy Regular full-time employees and re- scheduled to work at least twenty vacation leave.
-Employees are enco- annually.
-(20) hours per week a re eligible to accrue New employees may not take we probationary period.
-Employees we months will not be paid for accrued two (2) weeks notice will not be p occur in this instance, if mutually department management, that two (to leave employment du vacation leave.
-Emplo aid for accrued vacatio agreed upon between uring the first six (6) by ees who fail to give in leave.
-Payout may in the employee and Leave Accrual and Carryover Vacation leave will accrue in the f provided that the eligible full-time of the part-time employee works at leave Vacation leave will continue to acce paid leave.
-Leave can be taken after During the six (6) month probation vacation leave. employee works at least ast twenty (20) hours du rue while an employee t it shows as an accrual t forty (40) hours and uring the pay period. is on any amount of on the pay statement.
-Regular status employees who are (20) hours per week accrue vacation - - Temporary employees (full-time or who are normally scheduled to wor not earn vacation leave.
-PUBLIC SERVICE: Regular, full- time employees earn: Length of Service Leave Accrual 24 pay periods a year Maximum Accrual First pay period to 23 months 24 months to 107 months 4 hours 5 hours 288 hours 288 hours
+Regular full-time employees and regular part-time employees who are normally scheduled to work at least twenty (20) hours per week are eligible to accrue vacation leave.
+Employees are encouraged to take regular vacation time at least annually.

+New employees may not take vacation leave during the six (6) month probationary period.
+Employees who leave employment during the first six (6) months will not be paid for accrued vacation leave.
+Employees who fail to give two (2) weeks notice will not be paid for accrued vacation leave.
+Payout may occur in this instance, if mutually agreed upon between the employee and department management, that two (2) weeks' notice is waived.

+Leave Accrual and Carryover

+Vacation leave will accrue in the first and second pay period for each month provided that the eligible full-time employee works at least forty (40) hours and the part-time employee works at least twenty (20) hours during the pay period.
+Vacation leave will continue to accrue while an employee is on any amount of paid leave.
+Leave can be taken after it shows as an accrual on the pay statement.
+During the six (6) month probationary period, employees may not use accrued vacation leave.

+Regular status employees who are normally scheduled to work at least twenty (20) hours per week accrue vacation leave at a prorated rate.

+Temporary employees (full-time or part-time) and regular part-time employees who are normally scheduled to work fewer than twenty (20) hours per week do not earn vacation leave.

+PUBLIC SERVICE: Regular, full-time employees earn:

+Length of Service Leave Accrual Maximum Accrual

+24 pay periods a year

+First pay period to 23 months 4 hours 288 hours

+24 months to 107 months 5 hours 288 hours

+108 months and over 6.7 hours 320 hours